Delta Phi Epsilon (professional): Chapter house

 The fraternity purchased the former Seymour House in Georgetown as a chapter house for $27,500 in 1940.
 Constructed in 1869 by merchant William E. Seymour, 3401 Prospect Street Northwest was home to the Alpha chapter until 2020.
 The three-story brick chapter house had fifteen rooms.
 It is a contributing property to the Georgetown Historic District and became a National Historic Landmark listed on the National Register of Historic Places in 1967.
 For decades, the Alpha chapter of Delta Phi Epsilon was the only fraternal organization at Georgetown University with its own house.
 It was used for keg parties and social events.

 During the February 2020 annual meeting of Delta Phi Epsilon, its members voted to sell 3401 Prospect Street for as much money as possible.
-Alpha chapter's historic house purportedly had to be sold because it was believed that Georgetown University implemented a rule requiring undergraduates to live on campus for four years.
+The Alpha chapter's historic house purportedly had to be sold because it was believed that Georgetown University implemented a rule requiring undergraduates to live on campus for four years.
 A new house might be purchased by the foundation, not the fraternity or the Delta Phi Epsilon corporation.
 It would be based on a clubhouse model and would be owned by the foundation.
 It would not be a boarding house and would not be owned by the Delta Phi Epsilon corporation, which had owned 3401 Prospect Street.